RagexPrince683/MCH-mocmaster/README.md

 https://cfdownload.adobe.com/pub/adobe/coldfusion/java/java8/java8u361/jdk/jdk-8u361-windows-x64.exe
 https://cfdownload.adobe.com/pub/adobe/coldfusion/java/java8/java8u361/jdk/jdk-8u361-windows-x64.zip

+YOU NEED INTELLIJ COMMUNITY 2022.3 I HAVE NO IDEA WHAT HAPPENED IN THE NEW INTELLIJ VERSIONS BUT IT LOOKS TO BE ABSOLUTELY FUCKED THANKS TO WHAT I CAN ONLY PERCIEVE AS VERSION DISCRIMINATION

 open gradle console you should see gradle and then a bunch of things, then you want to type